NethermindEth/nethermind/src/Nethermind/Nethermind.BeaconNode.Host/README.md

-# Cortex

-.NET Core Ethereum 2.0
+# Nethermind Ethereum 2.0 - Beacon Node Host

+This is the Beacon Node host for Ethereum 2.0 for the .NET Core Nethermind project.

 ## Getting started

 ### Pre-requisites

 * .NET Core 3.0 development tools
+* On Linux and OSX, you also need GMP installed (big number library)

 ### Compile and run the Beacon Node

-To run with default Development settings (minimal config):
+To run the unit tests:

 ```
-dotnet run --project src/Cortex.BeaconNode.Host --QuickStart:GenesisTime ([DateTimeOffset]::Now.ToUnixTimeSeconds()) --QuickStart:ValidatorCount 3
+dotnet test src/Nethermind/Nethermind.BeaconNode.Test
 ```

-To run with Production settings (mainnet config):
+To run with default Development settings (minimal config), with mocked quick start:

 ```
-dotnet run --project src/Cortex.BeaconNode.Host --environment Production
+dotnet run --project src/Nethermind/Nethermind.BeaconNode.Host --QuickStart:GenesisTime ([DateTimeOffset]::Now.ToUnixTimeSeconds()) --QuickStart:ValidatorCount 8
 ```

 ### Test it works

-Open a browser to ```https://localhost:5001/node/version``` and it should respond with the name and version.
+Run, as above, then open a browser to ```https://localhost:5001/node/version``` and it should respond with the name and version.

 Other GET queries:

 * genesis time: ```https://localhost:5001/node/genesis_time```
 * get an unsigned block, ready for signing: ```https://localhost:5001/validator/block?slot=10&randao_reveal=0x0102030405060708090a0b0c0d0e0f100102030405060708090a0b0c0d0e0f100102030405060708090a0b0c0d0e0f100102030405060708090a0b0c0d0e0f100102030405060708090a0b0c0d0e0f100102030405060708090a0b0c0d0e0f10```

+(this last one is only mocked up so far, and not actually implemented yet)

 ### Optional requirements